MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/mlforsegmentation/ilastik_v2.md

 * Go to the **Prediction Export** tab
 * Choose what to export:

-  * Raw probability map (for post-processing in Fiji/ImageJ)
+	- Raw probability map (for post-processing in Fiji/ImageJ)
-  * Binary segmentation mask
+	- Binary segmentation mask

 ---

 #### 🔁 Step 9: Batch Apply to New Images

+*If we had any more images ...* <br>

-* In **Batch Input**, load additional images
+- In **Batch Input**, load additional images
-* ilastik will apply your trained classifier across the entire set
+- ilastik will apply your trained classifier across the entire set
-* Great for high-throughput image analysis
+- Great for high-throughput image analysis

 ---